davidtchiu/davidtchiu.github.io/teaching/cs475/hwk5.sobel/index.md

 \end{bmatrix}
 $$

-##### How to Apply Sobel Filters over an Image (Convolution)
+##### Convolution: How to Apply Sobel Filters over an Image
-The input image is essentially a 2D array where each cell, or "pixel", is an integer between 0 (black) and 255 (white).
-Here's a step-by-step explanation of how it's done. **"Convolution"** is the process of sliding the two Sobel kernels across all pixels in the image and performing the following steps at each pixel:
+The input image is essentially a 2D array where each cell, or "pixel", is an integer between 0 (black) and 255 (white).  **"Convolution"** is the process of sliding the two Sobel kernels across all pixels in the image and performing the following steps at each pixel:

-   1. For a pixel at position $$[i,j]$$, it will have 8 neighbor pixels surrounding it.
+   1. For a pixel at position $$[i,j]$$, it will have 8 neighboring pixels surrounding it.

-      - The exception are the pixels that ride along the four borders of the image.
+      - The exception are the pixels that ride along the four borders of the image, which would have fewer neighbors.
-      - Your algorithm will need to exclude these border pixels from processing.
+      - You are instructed ignore the border pixels by setting them to 0.
+(See running example below)

    2. Center the $$K_x$$ kernel over each pixel and multiply each of the nine kernel values with the corresponding pixel value and sum up these products.
 The sum is called the pixel's horizontal "gradient", $$G_x$$.